Globular star cluster M70

 Visual magnitude: 9,0m

-Distance to the star clusters M70 to the Sun is 34770 light years
+Distance from the star clusters M70 to the Sun is 34770 light years

 Angular size: 8'